FOSSEE/st-scripts/input_output/script.rst

 ..
 R19

 We see that c is a string.
-This implies that anything you enter as input,it will be taken as a string no matter what you enter.
+This implies that anything you enter as input, it will be taken as a string no matter what you enter.

 Pause the video here, try out the following exercise and resume the video.